-

 ~CAD 15,000 – 25,000 |

-Canada’s popularity as a preferred educational destination goes
+a preferred educational destination goes beyond academic excellence.
+It also

-beyond academic excellence.
-It also includes financial assistance for talented
+includes financial assistance for talented students, which sets the country

-students, which sets the country apart globally.
-If you think studying in
+apart globally.
+If you think studying in Canada is beyond your budget, you will

-Canada is beyond your budget, you will be glad to know that both government and
+be glad to know that both government and private scholarships are available for

-for them makes sense, as they can cover part or even all of your tuition fees.
+deserving candidates, applying for them makes sense, as they can cover part or

-These are just a few of the many scholarships available to international
+even all of your tuition fees.
+These are just a few of the many scholarships

-students in Canada.
+available to international students in Canada.

 |